simonmichael/hledger_site/index.md

 <div id="grabber">
 <div class="heading">
-Do any of these apply to you
+Hi.
+Do any of these apply to you ?
 </div>

 Confused or vague about your finances ?\